thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 .. image:: https://docs.kontikilabs.com/img/Alter_NLU_02.png

 ##############################################
-Building Chatbot/AI Assistant With Alter NLU
+Building Chatbot/AI Assistant with Alter NLU
 ##############################################

 A good quality training dataset is the most critical aspect behind building a robust and intelligent chatbot.
-Everything depends upon how good is the training dataset for the conversational agents to understand and respond accordingly based on the user intent and context.
+Everything depends upon how good is the training dataset for conversational agents to understand and respond accordingly based on the user intent and context.

-We understand that each query first has to pass through a model to revert a valid response to the user.
+We understand that to revert a valid response to the user, each query has to first pass through a model.
-**To let our customers build, manage and analyse the training dataset, we developed** `Alter NLU <https://console.kontikilabs.com>`_.
+**And, to let our customers build, manage and analyse the training dataset, we developed** `Alter NLU <https://console.kontikilabs.com>`_.

 `Alter NLU <https://console.kontikilabs.com>`_ is an open source tool to train AI based conversational agents powered by deep learning.
-It is conceptualized by developers, for developers, enabling them to build high quality dataset for chatbots belongining to any domain.
+It is conceptualized by developers, for developers, enabling them to build high quality dataset for chatbots belonging to any domain.

 .. note::
    Alter NLU is programmed to maximize output with relatively less training data